-The submission of revised manuscripts (except Commentaries and Correspondence) requires a new unique file with a brief non-technical summary of the article.
+The submission of revised manuscripts (except Commentaries and Correspondence) requires a new unique file with a brief non-technical plain language summary of the article.
 The blurb should be uploaded as a text file, 60-100 words in length, and be written in basic terms.
-Should the article be accepted for publication, this summary will be used for the In This Issue feature when the article is published.
+Should the article be accepted for publication, this summary will be included online with the published article.